interest-protocol/suitears/README.md

 ├─ airdrop_utils — "Verify function for the airdrop modules"
-├─ airdrop — "A pull design airdrop that distributes the tokens after a specific date" ├─ linear_vesting_airdrop — "A pull design that distributes the tokens according to a linear vesting" ├─ multi_sender — "A push style airdrop"
+├─ airdrop — "A pull design airdrop that distributes the tokens after a specific date" ├─ linear_vesting_airdrop — "A pull design that distributes the tokens according to a linear vesting" capabilities
-├─ quadratic_vesting_airdrop — "A pull design that distributes the tokens according to a quadratic vesting" capabilities
 ├─ owner — "Owner capability to give access to multiple objects" ├─ quest — "A wrapper that can only be unwrapped once a set of actions are completed"